- Amcotts was part of the Crowle sub-district of the Thorne Registration District (which is mostly in Yorkshire).

 - The Lincolnshire Family History Society has provided a marriage index for the Isle of Axholme Deanery to make your search easier.

 - The Wesleyan Methodists built a chapel here in 1870 and a school in 1886.
-The village also had a chapel for the Primitive Methodists.
+The village also had a chapel for the Primitive Methodists prior to 1930.
 For information and assistance in researching these chapels, see our non-conformist religions page.

 - Check our Church Records page for county-wide resources.